-Relevant accounting standards require that management make a determination as to whether or not substantial doubt exists as to our ability to continue as a going concern.
+Relevant accounting standards require that management make a determination as to whether or not substantial doubt exists as to the Company's ability to continue as a going concern.
 If substantial doubt does exist, then management should determine if there are plans in place which alleviate that doubt.
-Since inception through March 31, 2022, the Company continually incurred losses from operations which have been financed primarily by net cash proceeds from the sale of stock from private placements, the sale of redeemable preferred stock and debt.
-Net cash used in operating activities for three months ended March 31, 2022 and 2021 was \$13.3 million and \$9.8 million, respectively.
-As of March 31, 2022, the Company had \$5.3 million in cash and cash equivalents and an accumulated deficit of \$205.1 million.
+Since inception through June 30, 2022, the Company continually incurred losses from operations which have been financed primarily by net cash proceeds from the sale of stock from private placements, the sale of redeemable preferred stock and debt.
+Net cash used in operating activities for six months ended June 30, 2022 and 2021 was \$25.7 million and \$16.5 million, respectively.
+As of June 30, 2022, the Company had \$29.2 million in cash and cash equivalents and an accumulated deficit of \$216.8 million.

-In April 2022, the Company completed a private placement, pursuant to which the Company received \$40.0 million in gross proceeds, with an additional \$10.0 million in anticipated gross proceeds to be received upon the second close expected to occur on July 1, 2022, subject to the satisfaction or waiver of the conditions to closing, before deducting placement agent commissions and other offering expenses.
+In April 2022, the Company completed a private placement, pursuant to which the Company received \$40.0 million in gross proceeds, with an additional \$10.0 million in gross proceeds received upon the second close that occurred on July 1, 2022, before deducting placement agent commissions and other offering expenses.
 Additionally, the private placement included warrants, some of which may be callable at the Company's option beginning on each of the 12 month and 24 month anniversaries of the warrant issuance dates and subject to the satisfaction of certain pricing conditions relating to the trading of the Company's shares.
-See Note 13 for further information regarding the private placement warrants.
+See Note 11 for further information regarding the private placement warrants.

 Due to the Company's significant and ongoing cash requirements to fund operations, management determined that there is substantial doubt as to the Company's ability to continue as a going concern.
 The Company added liquidity resources in 2021 through a senior secured term loan facility with Silicon Valley Bank as described in Note 8, pursuant to which the Company borrowed \$10.0 million in aggregate initial term loans.
-Additionally, as referenced above, the Company raised \$40.0 million in gross proceeds through a private placement.
+Additionally, as referenced above, the Company raised \$40.0 million and \$10.0 million in gross proceeds through a private placement that closed in April 2022 and July 2022, respectively.
 There can be no assurance that the steps management is taking will be successful.
 If the Company is unable to raise additional capital in sufficient amounts or on acceptable terms, the Company may have to significantly reduce operations or delay, scale back or discontinue development and expansion plans.
 The consolidated condensed financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 The Company's ultimate success will largely depend on continued development and deployment of MedCenter kiosks and SpotRx pharmacy operations and the ability to raise significant additional funding.